Los Angeles couple get three years in jail in Qatar for death of adopted child

 The couple argued that Gloria had been suffering from malnutrition-related diseases since they adopted her from Ghana at the age of 4, and that the Qatari authorities had failed to acknowledge this.

-The judge reading the verdict did not specify what offence the couple had been convicted of, but the prosecution had earlier downgraded an original charge of premeditated murder to one of "murder by negligence".
+The judge reading the verdict did not specify what offence the couple had been convicted of.

 "We have just been wrongfully convicted and we feel as if we are being kidnapped by the Qatar judicial system," Matthew Huang said.
 "This verdict is wrong and appears to be nothing more than an effort to save face."